-This capstone course integrates previous learning to enable the advanced culinary management student to successfully create and manage a foodservice related project.
-Strong focuses will be on sustainability, regionality, stewardship, best practices and professionalism.
-Students will work under the direction and mentorship of faculty to collaborate on featured student projects that give students a real life interactive, integrated food service experience with a local supported sustainable Regional Cuisine flair.
+In this capstone course, students integrate previous learning to enable the advanced culinary management student to successfully create and manage a foodservice related project.
+A strong focus is on sustainability, regionality, stewardship, best practices and professionalism.
+Students work under the direction and mentorship of faculty to collaborate on featured student projects that give students a real life interactive, integrated food service experience with a local supported sustainable Regional Cuisine flair.